What is leadership and coaching? Are they two separate entities or can they co-exist together?

 - Millennials don’t like to be told and wait as passive employees.
 They want to become thinking partners and take proactive roles in the workplace.

-- Increased pace of change requires all of us to become more agile.
+- An increased pace of change requires all of us to become more agile.
 Coaching is about supporting positive change by increasing our perspectives.
 When our perspective changes, we gain speed and thus, become more flexible and agile.
 Today’s corporations require their leaders and employees to think fast and act agile.
-To achieve that, leaders learn to coach their employees from decision making process to planning; from planning to take effective action steps.
+To achieve that, leaders learn to coach their employees from decision-making process to planning; from planning to take effective action steps.

 - They start to listen better and allow themselves to learn from others.

-- They start to ask better questions that make their teams to think more thorough.
+- They start to ask better questions that make their teams think more thoroughly.

 - They become better team builders.
 They create a space where every team member thrives.